brenoo2018/api-page-view-counter/README.md

 I would like to thank the E-inscription company team for the opportunity for the challenge.

+## Notes

+The challenge asked not to create classes, but I chose to create custom classes just for errors

 ## License

 Nest is [MIT licensed](LICENSE).